Marliers Julie (Julidochromis marlieri) Species Profile & Care Guide

 |Temperature||72 - 80 ℉ (22.2 - 26.7 ℃)|

 |PH||7.5 - 8.5|

-Origins of the Marliers Julie
+Natural Habitat of the Marliers Julie

 Marlieri Cichlids are usually found in the northern and southern areas of Lake Tanganyika in Africa.
 However, another population has also been located on the western shores.
 They inhabit rocky shorelines and can be found at the water's surface as well as in moderately deep waters, which they prefer.